Our use of Artificial Intelligence

 Remote Test Proctoring: An optional feature, Remote Proctoring, utilizes AI for face to face comparisons, monitoring face direction, and scans for suspicious devices (cellphones).
 Our remote proctoring features come in different degrees (low stakes to high stakes) that can be changed depending on your specific requirements.

 Automated Reference Checks: AI is used to transcribe recorded responses to reference check questions.
 The transcripts are presented to employers as part of the results report.
+Additionally, text-based responses, file upload responses, and audio/video responses which are transcribed can all be scored using AI in the same was as Essay Questions (see above).

 Want To Learn More?